theoneste2060/Crop-Recommendation-AI-Device-CRAD-/README.md

 ## 4. Objecives

-1.Develop and implement the Crop Recommendation AI Device (CRAD) in collaboration with local agricultural stakeholders, including farmers, cooperatives, and government agencies.
+- Develop and implement the Crop Recommendation AI Device (CRAD) in collaboration with local agricultural stakeholders, including farmers, cooperatives, and government agencies.

-2. Customize CRAD to Rwanda's unique agricultural landscape, considering soil characteristics, weather patterns, and crop varieties commonly grown in the region.
+- Customize CRAD to Rwanda's unique agricultural landscape, considering soil characteristics, weather patterns, and crop varieties commonly grown in the region.

-3. Evaluate the impact of CRAD on key agricultural indicators, including crop yields, resource efficiency, climate resilience, and soil health.
+- Evaluate the impact of CRAD on key agricultural indicators, including crop yields, resource efficiency, climate resilience, and soil health.

-4. Facilitate knowledge transfer and capacity building among farmers through training programs and extension services focused on CRAD usage and best agricultural practices.
+- Facilitate knowledge transfer and capacity building among farmers through training programs and extension services focused on CRAD usage and best agricultural practices.

 ## 5. Methodology